 - George R. Harmison, born January 16, 1861; died 1924

-Isaac and Eunice “Emma” and many of their children and descendents are buried at Lake View Cemetery, Eau Claire, Wisconsin.
+Isaac and Eunice “Emma” and many of their children and descendants are buried at Lake View Cemetery, Eau Claire, Wisconsin.
 Isaac Harmison was a farmer; son of a farmer.
 He purchased his first farm land in LaPorte, Indiana in 1835; which he assigned to his father, Samuel Harmison shortly before his marriage to Eunice “Emma” Barrett in March, 1837.
 After he and Eunice “Emma” married, they removed to Dodge County, Wisconsin where their children were born.
-Isaac is listed as among the first settlers of Watertown, Wisconsin and his daughter, Mary Louise, is listed as the first white child born in Watertown, Wisconsin.
+Isaac is listed as among the first settlers of Watertown, Wisconsin.

 Isaac and Eunice “Emma”, remained in Dodge County until 1856 when they sold their farm and moved to Eau Claire, Wisconsin.
 After the marriage of their youngest daughter, Sarah Caroline Harmison they homesteaded a 160 acre farm in Cedar Lake, Barron County, Wisconsin next door to their daughter, Sarah and her husband, William Small.
 After Isaac retired from farming, the two couples moved to Wheaton Township, Chippewa, Wisconsin, which is next door to neighboring Eau Claire, Wisconsin.
 Isaac presumably died in Wheaton at the home of his daughter, Sarah Caroline Harmison and her husband, William Small.
 There are no death records for Isaac Harmison; his date of death is etched on his tombstone atop that of his wife, Eunice “Emma” Barrett.
 Isaac Harmison and Eunice “Emma” Barrett Harmison’s children were:

-- Harriet “Hattie” Bernice Harmison, was born March 13, 1873 in Eau Claire, Wisconsin.
-She died October 30, 1944 in Duluth, Minnesota.
-Harriet “Hattie” wed Ezekel Joseph McCleod on October 24, 1900 in Eau Claire, Wisconsin.
+- Harriet “Hattie” Bernice Harmison, was born March 13, 1873 in Eau Claire, Wisconsin and died October 30, 1944 in Duluth, Saint Louis, Minnesota.
+Harriet “Hattie” wed on October 24, 1900 in Eau Claire, Wisconsin to Ezekel Joseph McLeod (1877-1944).
 Hattie worked for Jacob Kleiner Meat Company as a bookkeeper prior to her marriage to Ezekel.

-- Sarah Caroline Harmison was born February 10, 1847 in Oconomowoc, Wisconsin.
-She wed William Small on September 25, 1871 in Eau Claire, Wisconsin.
-Sarah died October 15, 1933 in Eau Claire, Wisconsin.
-William Small was born December 10, 1842 in Granville, Milwaukee, Wisconsin to parents Daniel Reise Small and Electra Woodward.
-William died October 18, 1921 in Eau Claire, Wisconsin.
-Sarah and William are buried at Lake View Cemetery, Eau Claire, Wisconsin, next to William’s brother, Benjamin Small, who lived and farmed with William and Sarah throughout his lifetime.
+Sarah Caroline Harmison was born February 10, 1847 in Oconomowoc, Waukesha, Wisconsin and died October 15, 1933 in Eau Claire, Wisconsin.
+She wed on September 25, 1871 in Eau Claire, Wisconsin to William Small (1842-1921).
+William’s brother, Benjamin Small, lived and farmed with William and Sarah throughout his lifetime.